-- The increased high level of CRP in blood gives a sign that there can be inflammatory processes occurring in the body.
+- CRP is a nonspecific indicator of inflammation.
+The increased high level of CRP in blood gives a sign that there can be inflammatory processes occurring in the body.

-- CRP test helps in detection, diagnosis, and prognosis involving tissue damage and inflammation.
+- CRP test helps in the detection, diagnosis, and prognosis involving tissue damage and inflammation.

 - Methods of CRP determination include capillary precipitation, Ouchterlony immunodiffusion, radial immunodiffusion, particle immunoassay, and particle agglutination of the latex particles.